chrismazanec/zmk-config/readme.md

-# urob's zmk-config
+# Chris' zmk-config

 This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
+It based on the awesome [urob/zmk-config](https://github.com/urob/zmk-config).
-It consists of a 34-keys base layout that is re-used for various boards, including my Corneish Zen and my Planck.
+It consists of a 34-keys base layout that is used for my Ferris Sweep.

 My configuration currently builds against `v0.3` of upstream ZMK.
 Custom functionality is added through various